cortexlabs/cortex/docs/apis/packaging-models.md

 ## TensorFlow

 Export your trained model and zip the model directory.
-An example of a model being exported and zipped is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/master/examples/iris/models/tensorflow_model.py)):
+An example is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/master/examples/iris/models/tensorflow_model.py)):

 ```Python
 import tensorflow as tf